clicknium/clicknium-docs/doc/developtools/recorder/record.md

 When mouse moving, it will highlight the UI element, and show its position on recorder panel.
 ![sigle record](../../img/recorder_single.png)
 2. Press `Ctrl` + click
-3. Press button `Complete`
+3. Click the button `Complete`
 ![record complete](../../img/recorder_complete.png)

 ### Continuous record

-1. Operation multiple times "Select UI element and Press `Ctrl` + click" to add more locators
+1. Operate for multiple times by "Selecting UI element and Pressing `Ctrl` + click" to add more locators
-2. Press button `Complete` on recorder panel
+2. Click the button `Complete` on recorder panel

 ### Image record

-1. Select UI element
+1. Select a UI element
-2. Press `Shift` and select one area with the mouse to paint a rectangle for the element
+2. Press `Shift` and select one area for the element with the mouse
-3. Validate image locators are as follows:
+3. Validate image locators as below:
 ![image locator](../../img/record_image_locator.png)
-4. Press button `Complete` on recorder panel
+4. Click the button `Complete` on recorder panel

 ## Record technology